mickfuzz/phd4/_posts/thesis_chapters/2023-2-5-Data-Methods.md

 And yeah.
 That we can work by ourselves but also work as part of a team.
 So we’ve got to give them a report by the end of it as well.
 That’s our mission.

-### Commentary on Vignette part one
+### Description of vignette part one
 <!-- q: How much to reference back to previous chapter? -->

-This transcript is a rare example of extended facilitator input as instruction.
-SUPPORT THIS WITH STATISTICS FROM CODED DATA.

 <!-- The drama game which is served to put participants at their ease, to make communication between peers easier after engaging in play, to decentre the learning environment by creating a circle with more equal participation.
 As explored in the literature review, the use of such games to help set up informal learning environments is COMPLETE  -->

+In the following section I describe the vignette using concepts from the domain of process drama.

 _Contracting into drama_